 with field orbital velocity $\Omega_F = - E_\theta / \sqrt{h} B^r$.
 Here, $h$ is the determinant of the spatial part of the metric and $g_{\phi\phi}, g_{t\phi}, g_{t\phi}$ are components of the Kerr metric \citep[as outlined in detail in][]{komissarov04}.
 We note that the magnetic field configuration used here is new, but we find good correspondence to what was seen before with regard to the spark gap dynamics for purely magnetospheric studies \citep{parfrey19,crinquand20}, except that some of the gap dynamics are largely dictated by the accretion component in our simulation.
 For instance, we see that the reinstating accretion flow also leaves an imprint on the inner light surface \citep[][]{crinquand20}, where the otherwise smooth surface extrudes along the equatorial plane.

 In the next paragraphs, we further discuss the gap dynamics originally shown in Fig.~2 of the main text and display this region more explicitly in Fig.~\ref{fig:appgap}.
-As mentioned in the main text, much remains unclear about the formation, spatial extent, and location of the spark or electrostatic gap, which is characterized by significant quantities of unscreened electric fields denoted by $\bm{D} \cdot \bm{B} / B^2$ in Fig.~\ref{fig:appgap}, where $\bm{D}$ and $\bm{B}$ are the magnetic and electric fields as seen by fiducial observers \citep[FIDOs;][]{komissarov04,parfrey19}.
-In Fig.~\ref{fig:appgap}, we show the two distinct pair production channels found in our simulation, which are (i) located in the polar magnetospheric regions and (ii) in the equatorial plane (creating a \textit{bubble} structure, as commented on in the main text).
+As mentioned in the main text, much remains unclear about the formation, spatial extent, and location of the spark or electrostatic gap, which is characterized by significant quantities of unscreened electric fields denoted by $\bm{D} \cdot \bm{B} / B^2$ in Fig.~\ref{fig:appgap}, where $\bm{D}$ and $\bm{B}$ are the electric and magnetic fields as seen by fiducial observers \citep[FIDOs;][]{komissarov04,parfrey19}.
+In Fig.~\ref{fig:appgap}, we show the two distinct pair production channels found in our simulation, which are (i) located in the polar magnetospheric regions and (ii) along the equatorial plane (creating a \textit{bubble} structure, as commented on in the main text).
 For completeness, we also show the inner light surface, which could be informative about the location of gap separation surface \citep[between electron and positron;][]{crinquand20}.
-However, as discussed before \citep[in, e.g.,][]{levinson18,chen18,chen20,crinquand20}, the gap is thought to be located close to the horizon at high optical depths \citep[$\tau_0 \geq 30$;][]{crinquand20}.
+However, as discussed before \citep[in, e.g.,][]{levinson18,chen18,chen20,crinquand20}, the gap is thought to be located close to the horizon at high optical depth \citep[$\tau_0 \geq 30$;][]{crinquand20}.
 Scenario (i) is consistent with the magnetospheric dynamics of a quasi-periodic, narrow gap opening near the polar axis.
-In panel \ref{fig:appgap}c, we show that the unscreened electric field strength of this state which indicates that $|\bm{D} \cdot \bm{B}| / B^2 \lesssim 10^{-1}$ near the gap, where the upper and lower hemisphere have an opposite polarity.
-In panel \ref{fig:appgap}b, showing scenario (ii), we find that a \textit{bubble} with highly energetic leptons forms, which is created because of the retracting accretion flow and a strong pair cascade that commences in the newly formed and large vacuum gap.
-As seen in panel \ref{fig:appgap}d, the associated unscreened electric field is large with $|\bm{D} \cdot \bm{B}| / B^2 \sim 1$, which explains the strong pair production cascade that commences in a relatively short time span.
+In Fig.~\ref{fig:appgap}(c), we show the unscreened electric field strength of this state, which indicates that $|\bm{D} \cdot \bm{B}| / B^2 \lesssim 10^{-1}$ near the gap, where the upper and lower hemisphere have an opposite polarity.
+In Fig.~\ref{fig:appgap}(b), showing scenario (ii), we find that a \textit{bubble}-shaped equatorial region with highly energetic leptons forms, which is created because of the retracting accretion flow and a strong pair cascade that commences in the newly formed and large vacuum gap.
+As seen in Fig.~\ref{fig:appgap}(d), the associated unscreened electric field is large with $|\bm{D} \cdot \bm{B}| / B^2 \sim 1$, which explains the strong pair production cascade that commences in a relatively short time span.
 This type of equatorial pair cascade has not been seen before and is strongly related to the MAD flux eruption dynamics.
-It is also the moment when $\gamma_{\mathrm{max},e^+} \gtrsim \gamma_{\mathrm{max},e^-}$ and the highly-energetic positrons become more abundant.
-The strong kink mode corresponds to the restoring accretion flow and is also the separatrix between positive and negative unscreened electric fields.
+It also corresponds to the moment when $\gamma_{\mathrm{max},e^+} \gtrsim \gamma_{\mathrm{max},e^-}$ and highly-energetic positrons become more abundant.
+The equatorial relativistic drift-kink mode corresponds to the restoring accretion flow and is also the separatrix between positive and negative unscreened electric fields.